 This debate is flawed on a fundamental level for two reasons: first, that when it comes to politics, everyone except me is wrong.
 Second, that the debate is being approached from an incorrect premise: that it is possible to create video games that are apolitical.
 It is not.

-For instance, that it is – and I hasten to use this word, because I know Andy Richards will take his terrible revenge if he ever reads it – literally impossible to create a game that is not in some manner or another political.
+It is – and I hasten to use this word, because I know Andy Richards will take his terrible revenge if he ever reads it – literally impossible to create a game that is not in some manner or another political.
 Every creative work is, when abstracted down to its core concepts and assumptions, a construct of its political themes.
 Don’t believe me?
 Here’s a bunch of examples.

 Tetris 99: Oh, what’s that?
 Tetris but Fortnite is political?
 Crazy, but true!
 You see, the game design inadvertently makes it a near pixel-perfect analogue for the state of nature described by Thomas Hobbes in his landmark political treatise, Leviathan, in which he described it as a lifetime that is “nasty, brutish and short” and characterised by a “constant fear… of violent death”.
 Tetris 99 meets the criteria of this Hobbesian nightmare perfectly: you exist in a system where your sole objective and only route to salvation is to kill 98 other people as quickly as you possibly can.
 Those 98 people are also all trying to kill you.
 There are no rules; there is no state that can intervene to protect you; only the Sword of Damocles hovering at the top of the board, waiting for you to slip up and for someone stronger to remove you from contention.
 It is a hellworld where the weak must fear the strong.